Avalon (Roxy Music song)

 "Avalon" is a 1982 song by the English rock band Roxy Music.
 It was released as the second single from their eighth and final studio album Avalon (1982).
 The single, with its B-side, "Always Unknowing", charted at No. 13 in the UK.

 Recording

 The song's distinctive backing vocals were performed by Haitian singer Yanick Étienne, whom Bryan Ferry encountered during the recording of the album.
 He heard her in the adjacent studio and invited her to contribute backing vocals to the recording.

 Promotional video

 The song's music video was directed by Ridley Scott and features the English actress Sophie Ward, daughter of actor Simon Ward.
 It was filmed in Mentmore Towers country house.

-M People cover

-In 1997 British House dance group M People covered the song and released it as the twelfth and closing track on their final and latest to date studio album, Fresco.